Bougainvillea Plant Tips & Varieties

 Bougainvillea Peruviana is less vigorous with glabrous leaves and purplish pink smaller bracts.

-Bougainvillea Orange Queen which have orange bracts that change to pink.
+Bougainvillea Orange Queen which has orange bracts that change to pink.

 Bougainvillea Hawaiian Gold has golden orange bracts turning pink over time.